 The major benefits of virtual payment systems are:

-Research suggests that most of the Americans owning mobile phones accept text messages as one of the most convenient channels for customer communication.
-Delivering this level of convenience to the bill payment process can encourage on-time and hassle-free transactions.
+Research suggests that most Americans owning mobile phones accept text messages as one of the most convenient channels for customer communication.
+Delivering this convenience to the bill payment process can encourage on-time and hassle-free transactions.

-For example, the customer can select how many days in advance they want to receive bill-ready alerts.
-Also, giving customers the ability to select when, where, and how these interactions take place can deliver an experience that’s custom-tailored to their needs and preferences.
+For example, customers can select how many days in advance they want to receive bill-ready alerts.
+Also, allowing customers to select when, where, and how these interactions take place can deliver an experience custom-tailored to their needs and preferences.

 A digital platform in dentistry means a digitized patient information system.
-Because of the real-time flow of information, the practice with a digital platform is capable of operating more efficiently with quick delivery of processes and a higher level of productivity.
+Because of the real-time flow of information, the practice with a digital platform can operate more efficiently with quick delivery of processes and a higher level of productivity.

 For example, with practice management software and digital imaging, you can share information instantaneously among multiple team members.
-Updates made by one staff member can be immediately accessed by anyone, which can reduce redundant tasks.
+Updates made by one staff member can be immediately accessed, which can reduce redundant tasks.
 Imagery and files can be instantly transferred to laboratories for a quick review in developing tooth replacements and dental apparatuses.

 While the maximum capabilities of the digital office are still being explored, what is clear is that having the proper foundation in place is critical to ensuring the optimal functioning of the digital practice.
 These basics include dental chairs, dental furniture, integrated delivery systems, lights, and efficient sterilization systems, all in a clutter-free space that allows easy access and enhanced usability by staff members.
 When technology is implemented, you create a smooth environment where everything works together effortlessly to improve comfort for the patient and productivity for the practice.

-While a technology-based practice can provide many benefits on the business side, it’s just as important to concentrate on the patient factor as well.
+While a technology-based practice can provide many benefits on the business side, it’s just as important to concentrate on the patient factor.